cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 I wouldn't say I _love_ all of the upgrading I've been doing but I will say it's been a huge help in keeping my apps up to date and finding ways to help myself and others keep theirs updated as well.

-I've been working on building apps with Jumpstart for about 2 years now both personally and professionally and would love to talk to you about how I might be able to help (at some point, no availability right now)